How long has the LEAD Program been in existence?

 Do I need to complete all tier requirements before moving on to the next tier?

 Yes, while we recognize that schedules can be busy it is required that you complete all tier requirements prior to moving to the next tier.
 A major feature of the LEAD Program is that it is a self-paced experience; because of this, we offer our participants the same opportunities to attend our workshops and retreats during both semesters of the academic year.
 If you have any further questions please email the LEAD Team.

 What other programs does the Center for Leadership offer?

 The Center for Leadership offers a wide variety of programs for students.
 These programs range from co-curricular opportunities to extracurricular experiences.
 A few examples of our programs include the Isabella Cannon Leadership Fellows, Student Organization Development, the Leadership Studies minor, and the Leadership ELR.
 A comprehensive list of our programs can be found here.

 Typically, how long should it take me to complete Tier I?

-I am having trouble determining my leadership coach...can you help?
+I am having trouble determining my leadership mentor...can you help?

 Yes!
-In order to identify a leadership coach, think of different professors, organization advisors, or staff members whom you have enjoyed working with and would like to get to know better.
-Then, contact them asking if they would be willing to meet once or twice a semester to discuss your progress and growth in the LEAD program.
-There are additional resources on Moodle and our website outlining the role and responsibilities of a leadership coach that you can share with him or her as well.
-Once you have identified and met with your leadership coach, provide their name on Moodle and fill out a Leadership Coach Reflection!
+In order to identify a leadership mentor, think of different professors, organization advisors, or staff members whom you have enjoyed working with and would like to get to know better.
+Then, contact them asking if they would be willing to meet once or twice a semester to discuss your progress and growth in the LEAD Program.
+There are additional resources on Moodle and our website outlining the role and responsibilities of a leadership mentor that you can share with him or her as well.
+Once you have identified and met with your leadership mentor, provide their name on Moodle and fill out a Leadership Mentor Reflection!

 How do I know when I have finished Tier I?